 Locals admire the romantic appearance of the building and especially the pair of sculptures on the facade – the winged devils with the hands-wings and feet-claws.
 The bestial faces look viciously at the passers-by.

-When Czech club was in the mansion, the writer Jaroslav Hašek occasionally looked into this place.
+When the Czech club was in the mansion, the writer Jaroslav Hašek occasionally looked into this place.
 There’s a story, once he was a little drunk, quarreled with someone, and cursed the building, its former and future tenants.

 Near the Golden Gate, you will see a monument of Grand Prince Yaroslav the Wise.
 He proudly holds in his hands the miniature of St.Sophia Cathedral.
 The original cathedral is a 7 min walk from the gate.

 Saint Sophia Cathedral (Volodymyrska St, 24)

 That you should visit St.Sophia inside, there is no doubt.
-It is the most ancient Christian church that is fully preserved since 11 century in the East Slavic area.
+It is the most ancient Christian church that is fully preserved since the 11 century in the East Slavic area.

 It preserves the most complete in the world ensemble of original mosaics and frescoes of the 11th century – 260 square meters of mosaics and 3000 square meters of frescoes.
 They are true masterpieces of world art.
 Be aware that St.Sophia is a UNESCO World Heritage site, it is not functioning as a church, but as a museum.
 The entrance ticket inside the cathedral cost 80 UAH.

 It is energetically powerful place.
 Here is a tip from me, if you stand on the spot from where you can see both: Mother of God – Oranta mosaic image in the vault of the main altar and Jesus Almighty image in the cupola right above you, you can make a wish and it will be fulfilled.